MaastrichtU-IDS/into-the-graph/README.md

 > Don't forget to change the path to the git repository (`$HOME` at the moment).

-## Example SPARQL endpoints
+# Into-the-graph in action

-Start browsing different SPARQL endpoints using into-the-graph:
+Start browsing various SPARQL endpoints using into-the-graph in one click:

 * A Clinical trial in [Bio2RDF](https://bio2rdf.org):
   * http://trek.semanticscience.org/describe?uri=http://bio2rdf.org/clinicaltrials:NCT00209495&endpoint=https://bio2rdf.org/sparql